 Focus on practical tactics

 With everything that’s happening, your business needs to be on the pulse.
 Coronavirus announcements are coming thick and fast – so when the government makes a new announcement, how will you react?
 For example, there’s a good chance that these changes implemented by the government could impact your business hours, so have you updated your website, social channels and Google My Business page?
 What’s your internal communications strategy looking like?
 Maybe you need to send regular emails to employees with updates to keep them up to speed.
 Do you need new policy documents or factsheets to share with your client base showing them new procedures due to the virus?
-And, given the complexity of everything, your service offering might change – so do you need to update any advertising that you’re currently doing?
+And, given the complexity of everything, your service offering might change – so do you need to update any current advertising?
 Smart business owners are proactive, not reactive, when faced with a crisis.

 Are you prepared for your comeback?

-Your hours might be looking a little lighter and your calendar a little less full due to the coronavirus, so use this extra time as an opportunity-maker, rather than a time-waster.
+Your hours might be looking a little lighter and your calendar a little less full due to the coronavirus.
+So use this extra time as an opportunity-maker, rather than a time-waster.
 Review your marketing plan, overall business goals and adjust accordingly – whether you like it or not, things are different now and it’ll certainly be different in the next few months.
 You might want to engage a marketing agency or consultant to do this with you and use this time to reflect on what has and hasn’t worked in the past, workshop new marketing ideas and clever content strategies.
 Could you be working on a rebrand at the moment?
 Does your website need refreshing?
 Is it time to tell your business story through a fresh suite of press releases?
 There’s always something – and you finally might have a bit of extra time to work out what that might be.

 Don’t turn your back on your marketing